1

 Rails-to-Trails Conservancy (RTC) is a nonprofit organization dedicated to transforming unused railroad corridors into multi-use public trails.
 Founded in 1986, RTC advocates for creating accessible walking, biking, and recreational paths across the United States.
 The organization works with communities, governments, and partners to support trail development, protect green spaces, and promote active transportation.
 Their efforts have resulted in thousands of miles of trails that connect people to nature and each other.

-Rails-to-Trails Conservancy is a nonprofit organization that advocates for the development of multi-use trails and active transportation projects.
-It is not a federal program but often collaborates with federal agencies like the Department of Transportation and the National Park Service to secure funding and support for trail projects.
+Rails to Trails Conservancy is a nonprofit organization that advocates for the development and preservation of trail systems across the United States.
+It is not a federal program but collaborates with federal agencies and local partners to promote trail projects and active transportation initiatives.

 What types of projects might I work on as part of the Rails-to-Trails Conservancy team, and how do team members typically collaborate across departments?